linkerd/linkerd2/doc/getting-started.md

-For more information about Linkerd, check out the [overview doc](/docs) and the [roadmap doc](/roadmap), or hop into the #linkerd2 channel on [the Linkerd Slack](https://slack.linkerd.io) or browse through the [Conduit forum](https://discourse.linkerd.io/c/conduit).
+For more information about Linkerd, check out the [overview doc](/docs) and the [roadmap doc](/roadmap), or hop into the #linkerd2 channel on [the Linkerd Slack](https://slack.linkerd.io) or browse through the [Discourse forum](https://discourse.linkerd.io/c/conduit).
 You can also follow [@runconduit](https://twitter.com/runconduit) on Twitter.

 We’re just getting started building Linkerd, and we’re extremely interested in